Polyvinyl-Records/polyvinyl-records/instances.md

 **Prior to creating a Product Instance &mdash; the Product, Album and Artist must be created.**

 ## Type
-Select the lowest level of type here. **Example**: Digital, LP, CD.
+Select the lowest level type here.

+**Example**: Digital, LP, CD.

 ## Product Options

 ## Inventory & Low Inventory Amount

 ## Weight
 Default weights are entered in at the product type level.
-This will pre-populate based on the selected type.
+This will pre-populate based on the type you select.

 ## Bookkeeping ID & Catalog #
 Bookkeeping IDs and Catalog #s may be the same.
 If you use a different ID for accounting other than the product Catalog #, enter that here.
 If you use the catalog # for bookkeeping, these will be the same.